sloopypoopy/sloopypoopy/README.md

-i like to make-a the game-a
+i like to make-a the game-a/kaboom my beloved
-kaboom my beloved